January 29, 2019

 Learn about the Aboriginal history on a full day guided tour of Tidbinbilla with Dharwra Aboriginal Cultural Tours.
 Offered each Thursday and the last Saturday of the month, you will learn about Aboriginal occupation in the Canberra region and experience examples of Aboriginal sites, the cultural landscape and bush foods.
 The 4WD tour leaves from the Canberra and Region Visitors Centre.

-The popular Wildfest Pop Up Family Wilderness Camp returns to Tidbinbilla in the April 2019 school holidays.
+The popular Wildfest Pop Up Family Wilderness Camp returns to Tidbinbilla in the spring 2019 school holidays.
 There’s no need to pitch a tent or take food – all of that is taken care of for you.
 Itineraries change depending on which night you go, but you could be discovering the indigenous history of the area with an Aboriginal ranger, going behind the scenes at the onsite veterinary centre, wildlife spotting at night or enjoying an early morning walk.

 A ranger guided tour offer insights into the history and management of Tidbinbilla Nature Reserve.
 Ranger talks can cover topics such as the Australian plants, animals and habitats at Tidbinbilla, its wetlands and waterbirds at The Sanctuary, fire ecology and Aboriginal culture and heritage.
 You’ll need to book in advance of your visit for these one hour ranger guided activities through the Tidbinbilla website.